 Disk Throughput Limit

 Controls the maximum disk throughput to be used by SMS-Agent.
-After the limit is set, the disk read/write speed during the migration will not exceed the limit.
+After the limit is set, the disk read/write speed of SMS-Agent will not exceed the limit.

 • If this parameter is left blank, the disk throughput of SMS-Agent is not limited.